ZHIYAO1219/ORA_KG/README.md

 We have two basic ways to solve this problem.
 1. Using the n-gram method, which helps you find the frequency ranking of n consecutive words in the text you are interested in.
 For example, after preprocessing, we put text from a blog of data science to the n-gram function.
 Then, we get ['artificial intelligence', 'machine learning', 'big data', 'deep learning', ...] which can also be seen as the most popular word in this topic.
 2. Asking chatGPT which is the most popular world in certain topics.
 For example, we ask chatGPT: "Give me the top 24 keywords in the field Operations research." and we get ['Linear Programming', 'Inventory Management', 'Stochastic Processes', 'Decision Analysis'...].<br><br>
-We put our 2-gram example in dictionary.pickle.
+We put our 2-gram example in **dictionary.pickle**.
 With this dictionary, we can tell which words pair should be together rather than be separated arbitrarily.

 #### 2.2.2 Document Preprocessing
 The document preprocessing techniques are utilized first to simplify texts and help reduce the modeling complexity, which can further improve the modeling efficiency and reduce noise.